 The Best Moss for Sandy Soil

 There are more than 100 species of this type of moss.
 The feature of this moss is its ability to retain water.
 It may grow naturally near drain spouts and areas where water collects in small pools and is dried by sunlight.
 Its tiny frizzy shoots identify it.
-It has great garden value once dried as peat moss.
+It has excellent garden value once dried as peat moss.
 It will turn a dark brown shade when dried by the sun.
 Grow this moss and dry it for use as a protection for delicate plants that require above average moisture to survive.
-It is highly prized by a professional florist for use in flower pots.
-Use this moss in the base of a flower pot to insure moisture isn't quickly drained away.
+A professional florist highly prizes it for use in flower pots.
+Use this moss in the base of a flower pot to ensure moisture isn't quickly drained away.

 Rock Cap Moss

 This moss is often found in densely forested areas.
-It is easily identified by its piney evergreen appearance.
+Its piney evergreen appearance readily identifies it.
 It grows in dense mounds and is one of the hardiest of moss species.
 Its frothy look and slightly one to two-inch tendrils give this moss an airy look.

 More Tips on Live Moss

-It's fairly easy to encourage live moss to grow in shady areas.
-Use sturdy plantings and provide good drainage and sandy or woody soil.
+It's relatively easy to encourage live moss to grow in shady areas.
+Use sturdy plantings and provide excellent drainage and sandy or woody soil.
 Live moss is relatively maintenance free.
 However, it can become overgrown if given the opportunity.
 Use live moss indoors in pots or train it into geometric shapes to create a natural garden focus.